 Grisons (Graubünden in German) is the largest canton of Switzerland covering 17.2% of the land area.
-In spite of it being the largest canton in terms of land area, it is the least densely populated canton.
+Despite it being the largest canton in terms of land area, it is the least densely populated canton.
 Graubünden, translated literally as “Gray Union”, is a well-known tourist destination in the country.
 It is surrounded by the Alps.

 Graubünden contains many beautiful places to visit: sunny valleys, awesome viewpoints, and clear alpine lakes.
-In February 2020, Graubünden Ferien released a list containing the 10 most beautiful villages in Graubünden.
+In February 2020, Graubünden Ferien released a list containing the 10 most beautiful villages in Graubünden 404 404.
 We will go through the ten winners provided in more detail.
-I have also added several villages that I personally find also beautiful in addition to the 10 winners above.
+I have also added several villages that I find beautiful in addition to the 10 winners above.

 Voted in 2020 as the most beautiful village in Graubünden, Tschiertschen lies close to the alpine city of Chur.
 It is an original Walser village, meaning people from Valais came here to live.
 This manifests in the architecture of the homes.
 The wooden houses show typical characteristics that you can also see in other Walser villages.
 Well-kept wooden houses contain sayings on them traditionally taken from the bible.